When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 What if the power suddenly goes out or there is a flood or other unforeseen event?
 On this page you will find information, tips on what to do and important contacts in the event of an emergency situation - and how to prepare for an emergency.

 Of course, in the event of a major emergency situation, state aid will also be provided.
-Nevertheless, the following applies: In the event of large-scale damage situations, emergency services cannot be everywhere at the same time.
-Those who are prepared can help themselves, their relatives and neighbours until government assistance arrives and reduce damage with protective measures", according to the BBK website.
+Nevertheless, in the event of large-scale damage situations, emergency services cannot be everywhere at the same time.
+"If you are prepared, you can help yourself, your relatives and neighbours until government aid arrives and reduce damage with protective measures", according to the BBK website.

 Warnings via social media